 Electronics are not permitted at Y programs daily.
-The school age staff at a program site may designate a certain day of the month that these devices can be brought in from home as a "special activity".
+The school age staff at a program site may designate a certain day of the month that these devices can be brought in from home as a "special activity."
 If a family chooses to allow their child to bring in electronics, the child is responsible for keeping it safe.
-The Y staff will not be held responsible for missing games, accessories, iPod, etc.
+The Y staff will not be held responsible for missing games, accessories, iPad, etc. Site Directors may host a movie day featuring either PG or G-rated movies.
+The selected movies will be communicated by the Site Directors.
+Please reach out with any concerns or reservations before movie day.